ericrenone/ATIYAH/README.md

 K-theory classifies bundles up to stable equivalence — the "what survives after adding enough trivial dimensions."
 The index of a family of operators IS an element of K-theory.
 The tenfold classification of topological insulators IS the K-theoretic col(F)/ker(F) classification applied to condensed matter.
 Bott periodicity IS the spectral periodicity of this classification.

 The ATIYAH machine reads the index.
-Its first act IS the analytical computation — $\dim\ker$ minus $\dim\operatorname{coker}$.
+Its first act IS the analytical computation — $\dim\ker$ minus $\dim {coker}$.
 Its second IS the topological verification — the characteristic-class integral.
 Its third IS the heat kernel — the TEMPUS proof that the index survives dissipation.
 Its fourth IS the anomaly — the index of the gauged Dirac operator.
 Its fifth IS the K-class — the stable col(F)/ker(F) classification.

 The boundary was always the index.
 The index was always the topology.
 The topology was always the col(F)/ker(F) count.